ReviveMii/revivetube/README.md

 # Self Hosting

-WARNING: before starting the server, remove the --proxy command in revivetube.py
+WARNING: before starting the server, remove the --proxy command and the --cookie command in revivetube.py

 Go to https://console.cloud.google.com/ and create a new application with the YouTube Data v3 API.